Content

 Legumes

-This is a lot — we know.
-Don’t put too much pressure on yourself to hit these marks.
-Try starting slow and gradually increase your time as your body adjusts.
+This is a lot of physical activity — we know.
+Don’t put too much pressure on yourself to hit these marks right off the bat.
+Try starting slow and gradually increasing your time as your body adjusts.

-Strength training is also important for building muscle mass, but unlike aerobic activity, two sessions a week might be all you need to see results.
+Combining strength training with cardio yields better fat loss and muscle preservation than cardio alone.
+Strength training also helps with building muscle mass, but unlike aerobic activity, two sessions a week might be all you need to see results.

 What’s the best exercise for men trying to lose weight?
 In the end, it’s what you like doing.

-Your best bet might be to find activities of varied intensity you actually enjoy.
-For example, maybe you want to try swimming, walking with your dog, bicycling, lifting weights, using resistance bands, playing basketball and joining a high-intensity interval training class.
+Your best bet might be to find activities of varied intensity that you actually enjoy.
+For example, maybe you want to try swimming, walking with your dog, bicycling, lifting weights, using resistance bands, playing basketball, or joining a high-intensity interval training (HIIT) class.

-You’ve probably heard the saying “calories in, calories out” when it comes to weight loss — meaning you need to consume fewer calories than you burn.
+You’ve probably heard the saying “calories in, calories out“ when it comes to weight loss — meaning you need to consume fewer calories than you burn each day.

 While this is a basic truth to weight loss, there’s more to it — particularly in terms of the nutritional quality of what you’re eating rather than just the number.